 Our School Counselling Service offers a range of programs for primary and secondary students and their families, to identify problems and intervene early to improve student wellbeing.

-We provide individual support for students, clinical assessments to guide educational planning, and seminars for students and parents.
+We provide individual counselling support for students and clinical assessments to guide educational planning.

 We employ psychologists with specialisations in educational, clinical and counselling psychology and place them within a school community.
 Teachers, students and families within the school can refer students to a counsellor.

 School counselling is private communication between a counsellor and a student.
 Students discuss their social and emotional issues in a safe, non-judgemental and non-threatening environment.
 Their counsellor assists them to develop strategies for dealing with issues of concern to the student – the issues might be getting in the way of their educational participation, might be impacting on their friendships and other relationships, might be causing them stress or anxiety or may be resulting in depression, eating disorders, behavioural problems or poor sleep.

 Student counselling helps children to better manage social and emotional issues, and supports improved mental health and reduces the likelihood of them engaging in risk taking behaviour.
 It supports children to develop ways to stay happy, healthy and improve their experience of school.